IDEA-Research/3D-deformable-attention/README.md

 <img src="figures/Depth.png" width="400px">

-## How to transform you 2D Attention-based feature lifting into our 3D Deformable Attention-based one.
+## How to transform your 2D Attention-based feature lifting into our 3D Deformable Attention-based one.
 Here, we take 2D Deformable Attention as an example, only a few modifications in code are required.
 For more details, please refer to our examples provided in Model Zoo.

-For more detail, please refer to our provided DFA3D-enabled BEVFormer.
+For more details, please refer to our provided DFA3D-enabled BEVFormer.
 <img src="figures/Modifications.png">

 # :rocket: Model Zoo